r7kamura/rnes/README.md

 ## Installation

-Install rnes as a gem.
+Install rnes as a gem (or clone this repository and run `exe/rnes` executable).

 ```sh
 gem install rnes